Shetland and Fair Isle

 Being based at the Bird Observatory means that we'll have plenty of opportunity to learn about the work which is carried out here, as well as to meet some of the islanders as we wander around Fair Isle.
 On the whole transport is not required, although this can be arranged for anyone who finds walking a bit difficult.
 Our time on Fair Isle always passes too quickly, and is a delightful mix of seeing seabirds at close quarters almost everywhere on the island and exploring community life on one of Britain's most remote inhabited islands.
 All that in a supremely beautiful setting!

 This morning features a boat trip round the National Nature Reserve of Noss with its dramatic cliffs and its huge seabird colonies.
 It's also probable that we'll see both Common and Grey Seals and there's a possibility of whales as well.
-The operator has an underwater camera which gives an insight into what goes on amongst the kelp and rocks below us.
 It's a very special trip.
 After lunch and a free afternoon we go out to a local restaurant for dinner.

 The ferry arrives in Aberdeen at 0700 hours but you can stay on board until 1000 hours if you so wish.

 Please note that the itinerary can be changed without notice at the sole discretion of Island Holidays or your tour leader.